 Prevent cold air from reaching exposed pipes by sealing up cracks and holes around the pipework.
 You should seal holes both on the inside and outside of your property.
 If available, use insulation to lock the heat inside.

-Keep cabinet doors open which have pipework inside
+Keep cabinet doors open that have pipework inside

 Cabinets under sinks can become cold easily as they are cool, dark spaces.
 If you suspect the pipework inside is at risk of freezing, keep the cabinet doors open to allow the heat to get inside.
 Do this by turning your heating on or placing a portable heater outside the cabinet to warm up the area.